Experience documenta history.

 In 1955, the Kassel painter and designer Arnold Bode organized an extensive survey exhibition of 20th-century European art at the Museum Fridericianum – the first documenta.
 Ten years after the end of the Second World War, the event was closely associated with objectives of national importance, including, among others, the rehabilitation of artists formerly defamed as degenerate and the restoration of Germany’s status as a nation of culture.
 The sensational success of the first documenta paved the way for a second edition four years later, a show that made an active contribution to the ongoing debate on abstract art.

-Initially presented every four years and later at intervals of five years, documenta has since evolved into the world’s most important series of exhibitions devoted to contemporary art.
+Since then, documenta has evolved into the world’s most important series of contemporary art exhibitions.
+Initially presented every four years, it is now hosted at five-year intervals.
 As a medium for information about recent trends in the international art scene, it has, over the course of its history, documented and attempted to assess every phase in the development of Western – and later global – approaches to an understanding of art.
 In addition to the current status of artistic production, each documenta also reflects the state of the theoretical discourse on art.
 And with its scenographic inventions at the various venues, it has set standards for the methods employed in the presentation of art.